Tommoa/TIM/README.md

 ## Setup

 ### Flask:
-Firstly ensure you have Flask setup correctly using venv (easiest) or your preffered environment manager.
+Firstly ensure you have Flask setup correctly using venv (easiest) or your preferred environment manager.

 Follow this guide to do so:

 https://flask.palletsprojects.com/en/1.1.x/installation/

 ### Config Files:
-Next ensure you create a file `config.py` in the root directory.
-E.g.
+Next, ensure you create a file `config.py` in the root directory e.g.

 ```
 class DevelopmentConfig(Config):